Train Off Schedule

-Train Off Schedule (Поезд вне расписания) is a 1985 Soviet disaster film directed by Aleksandr Grishin.
+Train Off Schedule (Поезд вне расписания) is a 1985 Soviet disaster film written and directed by Aleksandr Grishin.

 Plot

 The crew of diesel locomotive M62 receives the task to drive out the team from the "cold" (with the engine off) the locomotive M62, the platform and the passenger car.
 On this day the driver Fyodor Ivanovich Morgunov does not feel very well.
 While waiting for the departure of the train number 4042, the driver sends an assistant to mark the route sheet.
 After that, from a sudden heart attack, the driver loses consciousness, and, falling, grabs at the helm of the driver's controller, transferring it to the upright position.
 The locomotive with the train spontaneously comes into motion and gathers speed near 100 km/h (66 miles/h), uncontrollable.
 The device of vigilance can not stop the locomotive, because due to a malfunction the driver, in accordance with the order of the dispatcher, disconnected this device.

 To avoid collision, the dispatcher first decides to start the trip into a trapping deadlock and at the same time take measures against fire and explosion.
 But when it becomes clear that on the train, people, the dispatcher decides to provide a pass-through ("green street").
 After the rink one section of the locomotive 2TE10L is started up.